Americans in holiday rush despite highest COVID-19 death toll in 6 months | Health

 Americans in holiday rush despite highest COVID-19 death toll in 6 months

 Record hospitalizations and a surging death toll failed to keep Americans from traveling a day before the Thanksgiving holiday on Thursday, raising fears that the unchecked spread under way is a prelude to further contagion at Christmastime.
-Daily U.S. deaths from COVID-19 surpassed 2,000 for the first time since May and hospitalizations reached a record 87,000 on Tuesday as the country recorded 2.3 million new infections in the past two weeks alone.
+Daily U.S. deaths from COVID-19 surpassed 2,000 for the first time since May on Tuesday and hospitalizations reached a record 88,000 on Wednesday as the country recorded 2.3 million new infections in the past two weeks alone.

 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, urged people to keep Thanksgiving gatherings as small as possible and stressed the need to "hang in there a bit longer" on wearing masks, maintaining distance and avoiding crowds, especially indoors.
 "If we do those things, we're going to get through it.
 So that's my final plea before the holiday," Fauci told the ABC News program "Good Morning America" on Wednesday.